nesscs/NessVMSPi/README.md

 ## Requirements
 You will need
-1x Raspberry Pi
+- Raspberry Pi
-1x MicroSD card of U1 Class or Higher
+- MicroSD card of U1 Class or Higher
+- Keyboard Mouse & Monitor for Raspberry Pi
-1x A PC or Laptop to prepare your OS image
+- A PC or Laptop to prepare your OS image

 1. Download the latest version of Raspbian Buster with desktop from here: https://www.raspberrypi.org/downloads/raspbian/
 2. Download Balena Etcher here: https://www.balena.io/etcher/